Vikingo-07/sniffIpPublic/README.md

 # sniffIpPublic
-Script written in Bash for take data from a Public-IP
+Script written in Bash, this script takes data from a Public-IP.

 # Author: Vikingo-07
 Contact: